flotools/flotools/README.md

 Where 2 actions are listed, double tapping the key will perform the second action.

-- toggle Inspector on or off: /
+- Toggle Inspector on or off: /
 - Speak Track Name, Select Track Pop-Up Menu: t
 - Speak/Open Inserts A through J:	1 through 0 on the numbers row
 - Assign Inserts A through J:	Command+1 through 0 on the numbers row